The importance of light while streaming

 The solution is to make sure your face is evenly lit up with a soft light that is either white or warm light.
 The intensity of the light will depend on how far you are from the camera.
 Thankfully there are a number of low-cost products available to take the pain out of it and if you are just starting out streaming then I recommend something simple.
 A fully professional set-up is fine if your streaming takes off, but what about those times when you want to stream at an event, or outside?
 You’ll still need a smaller portable solution, and that’s what I recommend you start off with.

-This product at the time of writing is only $19 and the ring light has 3 types of light (white to warm) and 9 levels of brightness to choose from.
+This product varies on average between $20-25.
+The ring light has 3 types of light (white to warm) and 9 levels of brightness to choose from.
 Since it’s powered via USB this means it’s portable if you have a battery pack.
 Otherwise, you can plug it into your laptop or computer to power the light.
 The fact that it comes with a cellphone holder is an added bonus if you prefer streaming from your cellphone instead of a laptop.

-The flexible hose allows you to position the light to best avoid shadows on your face as you stream.
-The links below show 2 variations on the clamp ring lights (the one pictured and another).
+The flexible hose holding the light and cellphone allows you to position the light and camera to best avoid shadows on your face as you stream.
+To check the latest price see here.

-This one is currently $36 and comes with a small tripod and an 8” ring light.
+This one is currently around $37 and comes with a small tripod and an 8” ring light.
 As with the previous, there are 3 types of light going from white to warmer (yellower) color and this one has 11 levels of brightness.
 If you are primarily wanting the light to use while streaming from a laptop then consider whether you’ll be able to get the light close enough to your face with the extra room the tripod needs.
-The link below will take you to the product on Amazon.
+You can check the latest price here.

-This tripod variation is $26.55 and is a tabletop one that includes a second smaller one for your cellphone.
+This tripod variation is typically around $20 and is a tabletop one that includes a second smaller one for your cellphone.
 Typically you’ll want the light directly in front of your face to prevent shadows rather than off to the side which casts shadows.
 So if you use a laptop you would probably have to elevate the light behind the screen as it would show up on the video feed if you place it in front.
-Click the link below to see the product.
+Click to check the latest price.

-Lastly, for $10.98 those who stream from their cellphones and need portability may find that the rechargeable cellphone ring light suits them best.
+Lastly, for around $13, those who stream from their cellphones and need portability may find that the Meifigno rechargeable cellphone ring light suits them best.
 This light simply clips onto the cellphone and lasts 50 minutes on full brightness.
 A portable charger such as the one found here would allow you to charge on the go and extend the runtime.
 It has 3 brightness levels with adjustable dimming but doesn’t have warmer light settings like the above options.
 The light could also be clipped onto a laptop for streaming inside the house.
-Click the link below to check it out.
+This is the latest price.

 Using any of these products will allow you to evenly light up your face giving you contrast to the background and making your streams much better looking.
 The adjustable brightness is great for allowing flexibility depending on how bright your location is and the option of a more yellowish light can give a warm welcoming feel to those watching.
 Check out the products and the reviews and start producing great looking streams!
 In a later article, I’ll cover webcams and microphones which can further set you apart from others who stream and get your message across more effectively.
 Thanks for reading!